 Don’t you wish it was this easy?

-But a search for “game design” on Amazon turns up 18,415 books.
-Clearly, there’s a lot of poo to wade through before you’ll find a true game-changing gem.
+But a search for “game design” on Amazon.com turns up 745,881 books.
+That’s a lot to dig through.

 Find game schools near you